 If they drink plenty during the day – they shouldn’t need a big drink before bed.
 Plus make sure they do a ‘decent” wee before bed.
 Choose your child’s drinks carefully.
 Avoid giving your child caffeinated drinks as caffeine increases the bodies urge to wee.

 Make it easy to get to the toilet at night.
 A night light is a great idea for giving your child confidence to get up in the night.
-Check out our night lights here.
 Or else leave on a hall light or the toilet light.

 Give your child enough to drink during the day.